ToshioCP/Gtk4-tutorial/gfm/sec5.md

 47   g_object_unref (app);
 48   return stat;
 49 }
-50
 ~~~

-Now compile and run it.
+Compile and run it.
-This time the window doesn't extend even if you type a lot of characters.
+Notice how this time the window doesn't extend when you type a lot of characters,
-It just scrolls.
+it just scrolls and displays a slider.

 Up: [Readme.md](../Readme.md),  Prev: [Section 4](sec4.md), Next: [Section 6](sec6.md)